If you’re a foreigner, expat, or just curious, and you find yourself drawn to a Romanian man and wonder what makes them tick, this guide is for you.

-Characteristics of Romanian men
+Characteristics of a Romanian man

 Of course, this is a horrible generalization and fortunately not all Romanians are like this, but when you ask me to describe a Romanian man, these are the first thoughts that come to mind.